Balijipeta

 Baliji-peta or Baligi-peta is a village in Parvathipuram Manyam district of the Indian state of Andhra Pradesh.
-According to some historians, most of the people of Original Balija caste have migrated from this village.

 Geography

 Balijipeta is located at 18.37°N 83.31°E. It has an average elevation of 76 m.It is 240 ft above sea level at the distance of 103 km from Visakhapatnam.

 Demography

 Balijipeta mandal has a population of 62,787 in 2001.
 Males consists of 31,216 and females 31,571 of the population.
 The average literacy rate is 48% below the national average of 59.5%.
 Male literacy rate is 59% and that of females 33%.

 Assembly constituency

 Balijipeta was a Legislative Assembly Constituency of Andhra Pradesh in 1955 and 1962.
 It was later merged with Vunukuru Constituency.
 Later has been considered in Parvathipuram Constituency.